sheeshmohsin/gmail_plugin/README.md

     git clone https://github.com/sheeshmohsin/gmail_plugin

+Now, change into the directory `gmail_plugin` using this command:-

+    cd gmail_plugin

+And run this command:-

+    sudo pip install -r requirements.txt

 Add username and password of your gmail account in a file named as `.gmailnotf.ini` in the format given below:-

     [Gmail]